Roberto Clemente State Park

 Renovations and Improvements

-Over the years, Roberto Clemente State Park has undergone several enhancements, including the addition of a Chimney Swift Tower placed by the Audubon Society and the rehabilitation of various facilities.
+Over time, Roberto Clemente State Park has evolved with several upgrades, including a Chimney Swift Tower installed by the Audubon Society and various facility renovations.

-In 2013, a seven-foot-tall bronze statue of Roberto Clemente was installed to honor the park's namesake.
+In 2013, a seven-foot-tall bronze statue of Roberto Clemente found its home in the park, paying tribute to its namesake.

-Following Hurricane Sandy, work began in 2015 to replace the park's Harlem River bulkhead and improve the adjacent esplanade, adding a new pedestrian and bicycle pathway, river overlook, and boat launch.
+After Hurricane Sandy left its mark, 2015 saw the beginning of efforts to replace the park's Harlem River bulkhead and enhance the esplanade.
+These improvements added a new pedestrian and bicycle pathway, a river overlook for taking in those water views, and a boat launch for the nautically inclined.

 Community Impact